-Life Insurance Corporation of India (LIC) is an Indian state-owned insurance group and passed the Life Insurance of India Act that nationalised the private insurance industry in India.
+The Life Insurance Corporation of India was founded in 1956 when the Parliament of India passed the Life Insurance of India Act that nationalised the private insurance industry in India.
+Over 245 insurance companies and provident societies were merged to create the state owned Life Insurance Corporation.